New Oral Surgery Patient Information – Houston, TX

 - Insurance information to assist us in filing your claim

-- Medical records if you have a complex history
+- Medical records, especially if you have a complex history

-It would also assist us if you have a medical condition which may affect your care (artificial heart valves or a history of rheumatic fever, heart murmurs requiring premedication, diabetes, hypertension or heart disease) for you to share this information with the office staff while appointing your consultation.
+It will also assist us if you have a medical condition which may affect your care (artificial heart valves or a history of rheumatic fever, heart murmurs requiring premedication, diabetes, hypertension, or heart disease) for you to share this information with the surgical office staff while scheduling your consultation.

-If your referring dentist has taken x-rays, you might request that these films be forwarded to our office in order to expedite your care.
-Additional films, if needed, may be taken at our office.
+If your referring dentist has taken x-rays, you might request that these films be forwarded to our oral surgery office in order to expedite your care.
+Additional films, if needed, may be taken at our surgical office.

-Our dentists will examine and evaluate you and discuss your oral surgery options.
-This is your time to become familiar with him and the staff and to voice your needs and concerns.
-Your health history and X- rays will be reviewed.
+Our oral surgeons will examine and evaluate your situation and discuss your oral surgery options.
+This is your time to become familiar with your surgeon and the staff and to voice your needs and concerns.
+Your health history and X- rays will also be reviewed.
 Please bring all medication you are taking and any X-rays that were given to you.
-Fees for surgical services will be explained to you.
-Our office staff will evaluate any dental insurance you have and discuss financial arrangements.
-If you are under 18 years of age you must be accompanied by a parent or legal guardian.
-If you cannot keep your scheduled appointment, please call us at (713) 783-5560 as soon as possible.
+Fees for surgical services will be explained to you at this time.
+Our oral surgery office staff will evaluate any dental and medical insurance you have and discuss financial arrangements.
+If you are under 18 years of age, you must be accompanied by a parent or legal guardian.
+If you cannot keep your scheduled appointment, please call us as soon as possible.
 Every effort will be made to see you at the appointed time.
-If emergencies should arise which make it impossible to do so, we will notify you of any unexpected delays.
+If emergencies should arise which make it impossible for us to do so, we will notify you of any unexpected delays.
 Your efforts to keep us informed and arrive when scheduled will be appreciated.